rmushfiqur2/deepfake_op_rel/README.md

 python proposed_method_train.py
 ```

-Before running the above script, please download ```required-final.tar.gz``` from the <a href="https://drive.google.com/drive/folders/1pHgGdZsf9cTgPd2mqrFOGU9HuSwcsOn4?usp=drive_link">data repository</a> and keep it inside ```deepfake_op_rel/``` folder.
+Before running the above script, please download ```required-final.tar.gz``` from the data repository (<a href="https://ieee-dataport.org/documents/individualized-deepfake-detection-dataset">IEEE Dataport</a> or <a href="https://drive.google.com/drive/folders/1pHgGdZsf9cTgPd2mqrFOGU9HuSwcsOn4?usp=drive_link">Google Drive</a>) and keep it inside ```deepfake_op_rel/``` folder.

 #### Generating The Features From Scratch

-The authentic and deepfake images are available in the <a href="https://drive.google.com/drive/folders/1pHgGdZsf9cTgPd2mqrFOGU9HuSwcsOn4?usp=drive_link">data repository</a>.
+The authentic and deepfake images are available in the data repository (<a href="https://ieee-dataport.org/documents/individualized-deepfake-detection-dataset">IEEE Dataport</a> or <a href="https://drive.google.com/drive/folders/1pHgGdZsf9cTgPd2mqrFOGU9HuSwcsOn4?usp=drive_link">Google Drive</a>).
 If you want to extract the features of your own please run the below scripts.

 ```
 cd deepfake_op_rel